aleegeco/Bicycle-model-Optimal-Control/README.md

 The report where we discuss in detail all the results can be read [here](http://github.com/aleegeco/Bicycle-model-Optimal-Control/blob/main/Report_Optimal_Control_Bicycle_Model_CecconiBugoFrangiamone.pdf)

+The dynamic bicycle model used for this project is ill-defined for low velocities, because of the way in which the slip angles are defined (*see the task description*).
+In particular the longitudinal velocity can never be zero.
+As a consequence, all the tasks are initiliazed assuming that our car is moving.
+It is not a strong assumption even in the case of the skidpad if we are not considering particular racing cases.

 ## Lane Change Maneuver ##
-We have defined a linear transition between two supposed equilibria to change the car position exploiting the Differential Dynamic Programming.
+In this task, we defined a linear transition between two supposed equilibria simulating an ideal change of lane in an highway.
+In order to do that the implemented algorithm is the Differential Dynamic Programming.